 - Ask for help

-Reach out to your friends and family to talk about the life transition you’re going through.
+Reach out to your friends and family to talk about the change you’re going through.
 Acknowledge your feelings.
 Ask others for help such as for their time, a listening ear, or make plans with a loved one to have something to look forward to.